hanmarjacobs/CS401-final/README.md

 # Final website for CS401

-Name: YOUR NAME HERE
+Name: Hannah Jacobson
-email: YOUR EMAIL HERE
+email: hannahjacobson@u.boisestate.edu

 ## How to run this website